typelevel/typelevel.github.com/posts/2017-05-02-io-monad-for-cats.md

 f(x, x)
 ```

 Clearly these are not the same two programs.
 The first prints `"hi"` twice, while the second only prints it once.
 This is a violation of referential transparency, and it's why we sometimes say that Scala is an *impure* language.
+Any expression which is not referentially transparent must contain *side-effects*, by definition.

 Now of course, we found this problem by using a side-effecting function: namely, `println`.
 Haskell clearly has the ability to print to standard output, so how does it avoid this issue?
 If we build the same program in Haskell, can we violate referential transparency?